cap-js/docs/cds/common.md

 #### Namespace: `sap.common`

-The following definitions are within namespace `sap.common`...
+The following definitions are with namespace `sap.common`...

 ### Aspect `TextsAspect` {#texts-aspects}